sriyaa1504/cse15l-lab-reports/lab-report-1.md

 ---

 ```
-/**OVERVIEW**
+OVERVIEW
  The main idea of this lab report is to establish connection between your (user's) computer and the remote computer over the Internet.
  Your computer is called the `client` and the remote computer is called the `server`.
  Once a connection is established, you should be able to do your own work on the remote computer - any commands you run will run on the server.
 ```

 ```